jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Searching for Content with OpenCMIS
 -----------------------------------
 Now that there are some instances of SomeCo’s custom types in the repository it is time to write code that will query for those.
-Starting with Alfresco 4.0, there are two options for search.
-The first option is to use Lucene, which is the embedded search engine that has always shipped with Alfresco.
-The second option is to use Solr.
-If you upgraded an existing pre-4.0 installation and made no other changes, you are using Lucene.
-If you installed 4.0 using the installer, you are using Solr.
-You can switch from one to the other—refer to the documentation to find out how.

-Regardless of the search engine option you’ve chosen, content in the repository is automatically indexed by Alfresco.
+Content in the repository is automatically indexed by Alfresco, including properties in your custom content model.
 You can execute searches to find content based on full-text, property values, content types, and folder paths.

 There are a number of supported search dialects.
-Prior to 3.4, the most common dialect was Lucene.
-Starting with 3.4, Alfresco introduced a new dialect called Alfresco FTS which is an abstraction that means you don’t have to learn the specific Lucene search syntax.
-XPath is also an option, although it’s not used that often.
-CMIS has its own query language which looks a lot like SQL.

-If you are writing code against an Alfresco repository that is 3.4 or higher, you should use either Alfresco FTS or CMIS Query Language, if possible.
+If you are writing code against an Alfresco repository that is 3.4 or higher, you should use either Alfresco FTS or CMIS Query Language, if at all possible.
 This part of the tutorial is focused on CMIS, so let's write some CMIS Query Language queries.

 Just like the content creation code, the [SomeCoCMISDataQueries](https://github.com/jpotts/alfresco-developer-series/blob/master/content/content-tutorial-cmis/src/main/java/com/someco/cmis/examples/SomeCoCMISDataQueries.java) class will be a runnable Java application that accepts the username, password, and folder name as arguments.
 It includes a generic method used to execute a query which is called repeatedly with multiple query examples.